‘Shark Tank’ Star Kevin O’Leary Will Run For Conservative Party Leader In Canada

 “I don’t have a money problem.
 I don’t have a name recognition problem.
 I want to do what’s right for the party: sell tens of thousands of memberships and then let them decide… who should carry the torch to Ottawa to perform the exorcism we need in this country in 2019 to rid the country of Justin Trudeau.”

-By announcing today, O’Leary avoided having to participate in last night’s French-language debate in Quebec City but will be required to do so when the next one rolls around late this month.
+By announcing today, O’Leary avoided having to participate in last night’s French-language debate in Quebec City, but he will be required to do so when the next one rolls around late this month.
 O’Leary dislikes the format because the number of candidates currently active.

-“You can’t get any ideas out when you’ve got 13 people getting 20-second sound bites,” which was a similar circumstance to the GOP presidential debates which started out with 17 candidates.
+“You can’t get any ideas out when you’ve got 13 people getting 20-second sound bites,” he said, which was a similar circumstance to the GOP presidential debates which started out with 17 candidates.

 O’Leary was born in Montreal but doesn’t speak French, which apparently is a significant issue in Canadian politics.